jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/getting-started.md

 ## Pre-requisites

-- **Familiarity with Azure:** Basic knowledge of Azure services and the Azure portal for managing cloud resources.

 - **Basic Knowledge of Python:** Familiarity with Python programming to work with the FastAPI framework and understand the agent workflows.

 - **Understanding of Azure Developer CLI:** Basic understanding of how to deploy resources using Azure Developer CLI.